AugustinaCodes/frontendAssignment/README.md

 2. **Install the required dependencies:**

-    Run the following comman to install packages:
+    Run the following command to install packages:

     ```bash
     npm install